Monotoba/OpenPrintKit/README.md

 - Toolbar with quick-access icons for common actions
 - Drag-and-drop `.json` files onto the window to validate them
 - Tools → G-code Preview: open a PDL YAML/JSON, select a hook (start, layer_change, etc.), define variables, and preview rendered G-code
+- Tools → Validate Hook Variables: open a PDL and variables JSON to scan all hooks for unresolved placeholders

 🧩 Features